jclem/toad/README.md

   )
   .get("/", (ctx) => Response.json(ctx.locals));

-let resp = await toad.handle(new Request("http://example.com"));
+let resp = await router.handle(new Request("http://example.com"));
 expect(resp.status).toBe(200);
 expect(await resp.json<unknown>()).toEqual({ a: 1 });

-resp = await toad.handle(new Request("http://example.com/foo"));
+resp = await router.handle(new Request("http://example.com/foo"));
 expect(resp.status).toBe(200);
 expect(await resp.json<unknown>()).toEqual({ a: 1, b: 2 });

-resp = await toad.handle(new Request("http://example.com/foo/bar"));
+resp = await router.handle(new Request("http://example.com/foo/bar"));
 expect(resp.status).toBe(200);
 expect(await resp.json<unknown>()).toEqual({ a: 1, b: 2, c: 3 });
 ```

-Note that Toad isn't an HTTP _server_, it's just a router.
+Note that Router isn't an HTTP _server_, it's just a router.
 In order to invoke
 the router, just pass it a `Request` via its `handle(request: Request)` method,
 like the one you get from a Bun HTTP server handler.
 This `handle` method
 returns a `Response` or a Promise resolving to a `Response`.

 ### Middleware

-Toad uses one method for attaching middleware, called `use`.
+Router uses one method for attaching middleware, called `use`.
 Middleware is
 always invoked before route matching happens, so even when no route is matched,
 middleware is still invoked.

 The easiest way to write middleware is to use the `createMiddleware` function
-provided by Toad.
+provided by Router.
 The return value (if one is present) of the function given to
 `createMiddleware` will be merged into the request "locals", which will be
 available to middleware further down the stack.